wolfv6/keybrd/tutorials/tutorial_4_connecting_split_keyboards.md

 The 8-wire "GearIT Cat 6 Ethernet Flat Patch Cable 7 Feet" is very flexible.
 It's available at Walmart (9/19/16) if you want to feel the merchandise before you buy.
-All the modular connectors are flat.
+All the modular connector cables are available in the flat form factor.

 For prototyping on perfboards, consider a 0.1" header.